The Black Ditch lives

 It is hard to live in London and not occasionally feel haunted by the ghosts of its vanished rivers.
 For the past few years, my wife and I have been tracking them down.
 We have tramped along many trails in our time – from the Camino de Santiago to Offa’s Dyke – but there is a particular pleasure to be had in meandering across the streets of the capital in obedience to the whims of an invisible watercourse.
 It may seem odd to rate Croydon or Bermondsey above the Pyrenees or the Black Mountains; but such is the magic of a river as it flows beneath concrete and tarmac.
 Beauty is discovered in ugliness; mystery in the seemingly forgettable; wonder in the mundane.

 Some rivers, of course, have left a more enduring mark on the city than others.
 Anyone who has crossed Fleet Street will know that.
-For those who know where to look, traces of a time before London swallowed up the water meadows that once extended north and south of the Thames are still visible in the 21st century: in street names; in the curving of valleys; in the rushing of waters dimly heard through metal grates.
+For those who know where to look, traces of a time before London swallowed up the water meadows that once extended north and south of the Thames are still visible in the twenty-first century: in street names; in the curving of valleys; in the rushing of waters dimly heard through metal grates.
 To follow their line is to journey back in time, and explore the contours of the landscape that existed before the city.
 The thrill is that of a treasure hunt: discovering in the curve of a railway concourse or in the jutting of a stink-pipe hints of a vanished geological age or an urban legend.

 Some rivers, however, have vanishd so utterly that even their names are forgotten.
 Saddest of all, perhaps, is a stream that runs three miles from Stepney to Limehouse, but which ended up so foul and toxic that it came to be known simply as the Black Ditch.
 What might it originally have been called?
 In 1913, an antiquarian claimed that the Black Ditch had once been named the Barge River, and cited ‘old records of place names in the parishes and hamlets along the Thames side’ as evidence – but these, if they ever existed, have long since vanished.
 A map of 1746 features a riverlike squiggle next to what is now Mile End Stadium, and back then was still open fields; but does not provide a name.
 Yet once, before it became a sewer, the Black Ditch may conceivably have been navigable.
 That, at any rate, is what the etymology of Stepney suggests: for Stybbanhyð – first mentioned around AD 1000 – means in Old English ‘Stybba’s landing place’.
 It conjures up romantic images: of a Saxon adventurer sailing upriver from the Thames; of ships moored beside the Mile End Road; of round-houses planted beside what is now Stepney Green.
 One can, after all, but dream.